-The Nursing and Midwifery Council will enable retired and student nurses to work to help fight coronavirus, it has announced in a joint statement with other health bodies.
+The NMC will enable retired and student nurses to work to help fight coronavirus, it has announced in a joint statement with other health bodies.

 Student nurses and midwives will be invited to complete the last six months of their programme as a paid clinical placement and could be asked to join a temporary part of the register for students.